-As of December 31, 2013 and 2012, the Group's loans and receivables include cash in bank, receivables and receivables from related parties.
+As of December 31, 2015 and 2014, the Group's loans and receivables include cash in banks and receivables.

 Other financial liabilities

 This category pertains to financial liabilities that are not held for trading or not designated as at FVPL upon the inception of the liability.
 These include liabilities arising from operations or borrowings.
 These financial liabilities are recognized initially at fair value and are subsequently carried at amortized cost, taking into account the impact of applying the effective interest rate method of amortization or accretion for any related premium, discount and any directly attributable transaction costs.
 Other financial liabilities (or portions of other financial liabilities) are included in current liabilities when they are expected to be settled within 12 months from the balance sheet date or the Group does not have an unconditional right to defer settlement of the liabilities for at least 12 months from the balance sheet date.